 Even though it can be embarrassing for owners, many people accept that some aggression between dogs that are unfamiliar with each other is inevitable, but this isn’t always the case.
-There are several reasons why your French Bulldog becomes aggressive toward other dogs, but it is important to keep in mind that you can take steps to prevent it.
+There are several reasons why your French Bulldog becomes aggressive toward other dogs, but it is important to remember that you can take steps to prevent it.

-Is it normal for my French Bulldog to fight with dogs they have never met before?
+Is it normal for my French Bulldog to fight with dogs they have never met?

 Like us, not all dogs are capable of interacting with members of their own species.
 A well-socialized dog is far less likely to exhibit aggression or physical conflict.
 Dogs can use body language to express their willingness to interact and avoid confrontation.

+Dogs can cause injury to one another and people attempting to pull them apart.
 Dogs can be aggressive toward other unfamiliar dogs out of fear, body language, defensive behavior, or territorial behavior because they are possessive of resources (such as other animals or family members).
-It is possible for dogs to cause injury to one another and people attempting to pull them apart.
 Your French Bulldog shows the following if they are behaving aggressively.

 Signs of fear or defensive aggression toward strange dogs?

-A typical sign of this type of aggression is aggressive interactions with other dogs.
+Aggressive interactions with other dogs are typical signs of this type of aggression.
 When your French Bulldog learns that aggressive displays stop encounters, they are likely to develop more confidence in their body posture as their behavior becomes more intense.
 In the presence of another dog, your French Bulldog’s body language and reactions can be used to diagnose problems.
 Depending on the outcome of the interaction, your dog’s body language can change over time.
 As a result, it is important to take note of the current expressions and postures as well as those of the first few meetings.

 Barking and lunging at the approaching dog simultaneously is common behavior.
 In many cases, it’s an attempt to avoid eye contact.
 Dogs that are afraid typically have their tails tucked, their ears pinned back, and may lean against their owners or try to hide behind them.